 But A Marathon Sans Training Damages The Heart

 Running does help heart health, but here’s a hitch.
 If you are a novice, signing up for a marathon without adequate training could actually have the opposite effect on the heart.
-A team of researchers who observed MRI data of several marathon runners came up with a surprising finding.
+A team of researchers who observed MRI data of several marathon runners came

 The MRI data revealed that marathon running actually damaged the hearts of less fit runners.
 Thankfully, this damage is reversible, but it may take up to three months for the recovery to happen.3